bensivo/mapo/tests/manual-tests.md

     G: Files page
     W: I click "New mindmap" and enter a name
     T: A new file is added to the page with the name I entered

+## Touch Screen
+Pan:
+    G: Im on the canvas page, using a ipad or phone
+    W: Touch and drag on the empty space
+    T: The canvas pans
+    T: The blue group selection box does not show up

+Move Object:
+    G: Im on the canvas page, using a ipad or phone
+    W: Touch and drag on an object
+    T: The object moves but the canvas does not